moorepants/learn-multibody-dynamics/sympy.rst

 Simplification
 ==============

-The above result from ``LUsolve()`` is a bit complicated.
+The above result from :external:py:meth:`~sympy.matrices.matrices.Matrix.LUsolve` is a bit complicated.
 SymPy has some functionality for automatically simplifying symbolic expressions.
-The function ``simplify()`` will attempt to find a simpler version:
+The function :external:py:func:`~sympy.simplify.simplify.simplify` will attempt to find a simpler version:

 .. jupyter-execute::

    sm.simplify(A.LUsolve(b))

 But you'll have the best luck at simplifying if you use specific functions that target what type of expression you may have.
-The ``trigsimp()`` function only attempts trigonometric simplifications, for example:
+The :external:py:func:`~sympy.simplify.trigsimp.trigsimp` function only attempts trigonometric simplifications, for example:

 .. jupyter-execute::